turpialdev/website/README.md

  The code is visible to show how we work and code.

- All right reserved Turpial Technologies.
+ All rights reserved Turpial Technologies.